Trovemaster/TROVE/docs/source/theory.rst

   (iv) The total basis set is built as a direct product of the subspace bases and transformed to irreps using standard approaches.

-Symmetrically independent subspaces of coordinates are chosen such that each subspace contains only coordinates which can be symmetrically related by operations of the symmetry group (for example the three stretches of PF:math:`_3` for one subspace and the three bends as the other).
+Symmetrically independent subspaces of coordinates are chosen such that each subspace contains only coordinates which can be symmetrically related by operations of the symmetry group (for example the three stretches of PF\ :sub:`3` for one subspace and the three bends as the other).

 The details of the above steps are as follows.
 For each subspace a reduced eigenvalue problem is given by